reifjulian/rscript/README.md

 ## Usage

-`rscript` works by calling the Rscript executable that comes with your R installation.
-You can specify the location of this executable using the  option `rpath(pathname)` or by specifying the global macro `RSCRIPT_PATH`.
+`rscript` works by calling the `Rscript` executable that comes with your R installation.
+You can specify the location of this executable using the  option `rpath(pathname)` or by defining the global macro `RSCRIPT_PATH`.
 The following code demonstrates both usages.

 ```stata
 * Use the -rpath()- option to specify the path to the Rscript executable